MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/private-link.md

   nslookup agentserviceapi.guestconfiguration.azure.com
     ```

-a8 If you are having trouble onboarding Kubernetes cluster, confirm that you’ve added the Azure Active Directory, Azure Resource Manager, AzureFrontDoor.FirstParty and Microsoft Container Registry service tags to your local network firewall
+* If you are having trouble onboarding your Kubernetes cluster, confirm that you’ve added the Azure Active Directory, Azure Resource Manager, AzureFrontDoor.FirstParty and Microsoft Container Registry service tags to your local network firewall.

 ## Next steps